daattali/beautiful-jekyll/_drafts/vmware-converter-you-cannot-use-a-disconnected-inventory-object-for-a-destination.md

 ![](/img/converter-host-perm.png)

-To fix this error you need to add the Read-Only permissions on at least one host on the cluster.
+To fix this error you need to **add the Read-Only permissions on at least one host in the cluster**.